victor-iyi/sage-py/README.md

 ## Setup

-The `sage.core` package is built with [Cython](https://cython.org) - meaning it has to be built before usage.
+The `sage.core` package is written in [Cython](https://cython.org) - meaning it has to be built before usage.
 To build it simply run the Cython build script in the project root:

 ```bash
 sh ./scripts/cython.sh